 A: APS does not allow the viewing of R rated films.
 However, exceptions to this policy may be made by your administrator.
 You can show other films as long as they meet the criteria for Fair Use.

-If you don’t meet the criteria for Fair Use you can still show a movie under the APS movie licensing agreement with Movie Licensing USA.
+If you don’t meet the criteria for Fair Use you can still show a movie under the APS movie licensing agreement with Swank Media.
 The Wakefield Library has a copy of the license.

 Q: I want to show a film to my after school club?
 Are there any restrictions?